cosmos/sdk-tutorials/academy/2-main-concepts/protobuf.md

 <HighlightBox type="tip">

-If you want to dive straight into coding your chain, go to [My Own Chain](../4-my-own-chain/index.md) for more details on using Ignite CLI.
+If you want to dive straight into coding your chain, go to [Running Your Own Cosmos Chain](/course-ida/landingpages/week2-lp.md) for more details on using Ignite CLI.

 </HighlightBox>